Faithful-Resource-Pack/Docs/pages/manuals/add-on-rules.md

     <br>Be creative and describe your pack more precisely.
 This can be tolerated in some cases if the header image shows what the add-on does clearly, but we'd still prefer more creative names for your add-ons.</li>
     <li><b>No obscenities or swear words.</b></li>
     <li><b>Don’t use the word “Faithful” in the title unless absolutely necessary.</b>
     <br>It’s already evident that your pack is made for Faithful, since, you know, it’s on the Faithful website.
-The same goes for the resolution – don't include it in your title, since it's displayed right above it anyway.</li>
+The same goes for the resolution—don't include it in your title, since it's displayed right above it anyway.</li>
     </ol>
 5. **The add-on description must characterise what the add-on does and what it’s like.** More is better than less.
 6. **No NSFW or NSFL content.** (As in pornography, over-the-top gore and other questionable stuff.)